Kelp forest ecology

-- the effects of temperature and disturbance on the productivity, structure & functioning of UK kelp forests
+- Describing the structure, function and resilience of UK kelp forests

 Video of some of our kelp work from Orkney to Plymouth in collaboration with Dr Dan Smale, MBA